frmb14/Language/README.md

 ```
 This will generate the text from **prefix_board.xml** which is "Welcome to my module!" or any other language that you have set and translated.

-To use the it inside a Controller or a Module class you simply will only call the words function by using $this instead of $app for example:
+To use the it inside a Controller or a Module class you will simply call the Words function by using $this instead of $app for example:
 ```php
 class CommentController
 {